nodinosaur/JavaSealedUnions/README.md

     /* do something with two*/
 } else...
 ```
-It suffers from the same carences as nested ifs: it requires programmer discipline to remember and check before casting, plus it leans to the same errors.
+It suffers from the same shortcomings as nested ifs: it requires programmer discipline to remember and check before casting, plus it leans to the same errors.
 The only change is that it now requires two operations: `instanceof` and a cast.

 - Pattern matching: not available in Java.
-But the intent of a pattern matcher is double: either continue to another piece of code, or return a single element.
-This ties directly to the next two options.
+But the intent of a pattern matcher is double: either continue to another piece of code, or return a single result element.
+This ties directly to the next two points.

-- Continuations: provide the union with one method per type in it that tells how the dereferencing operation has to continue.
+- Continuations: part of [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control), it's a principle where a function decides what to do with the execution flow after it's done.
+In this case you provide one method per type in the union indicating how the operation has to continue after dereferencing.
 It branches execution synchronously into the continuations without having to check types externally.
-The type checks happen internally as each implementation of the union knows only how to dereference itself.
-It doesn't allow representating incorrect states, dereferencing unavailable types, or any other causes of Exceptions save for NPEs.
+It does not allow representing incorrect states, dereferencing unavailable types, or any other causes of Exceptions save for NPEs.

 - Joining: provide a function per element in the union that maps them back into a single common type that the current execution flow knows how to use.
 The mapping is applied synchronously and the flow continues on the same method.
+The caller is responsible of assuring the mapping operation is correct, or have a fallback case.

 For the library I have chosen continuations and joining as the default methods in the interface.